-How To Translate WordPress Into Another Language tutorial works best if you only want to translate between 2 languages.
-If you want to translate into 3 or more languages, then it is up to you if you want to use this method.
-However in this case a plugin would probably suit you best.
+How To Translate WordPress Into Another Language tutorial works best if you only want to translate your site between 2 languages.

 Hint: You need to have 2 WordPress CMS installed in your server for this method to work.

 I am going to show you one way of translating your blog / website into another language using WordPress and GTS Translation Services.
-Of course you can use any online or any translation method or service that you know.
-(Important information GTS sometimes does not respond and the free service does not function.
-I am currently reviewing this)
+Of course you can use any translation method you like as long as it works for you.

 I know there are many great plugins, some are free and a few are commercial plugins and all do their job some better than others.
 However when it comes to plugins you are always relying on the plugins to be up to date with the latest version of WordPress.
 You are also relying on all the bugs to be fixed as they are reported by users.
 My compliments to the developers for the great job they do in keeping these free or commercial plugins up to date and fixing any bugs that is reported by the users.
 They really do a wonderful job and this tutorial is in no way trying to substitute some of those great plugins out there.